BenasB/opentelemetry-dotnet-example/README.md

 # Roomr

-Roomr (pronounced the same as roomer) is a mock room reservation application built as an excercise to learn [OpenTelemetry](https://opentelemetry.io/) in .NET
+Roomr (pronounced the same as roomer) is a mock room reservation application built as an exercise to learn [OpenTelemetry](https://opentelemetry.io/) in .NET